Your Step-by-Step Guide

 The Federal Direct Student Loan Process

 The Federal Direct Student Loan Application process requires a student to complete both Loan Entrance Counseling and also a Master Promissory Note.
-Both processes can be accessed on the www.studentloans.gov web site.
+Both processes can be accessed on the Federal Student Aid web site.

 Remember, you only need to follow these instructions AFTER you have been awarded a Federal Direct Student Loan.
-Step by step instructions are posted at
+Step-by-step instructions are included on page 14 of the Financial Aid Award Guide or by visiting our Loan information page.

 The Direct PLUS Loan for Parents Process

 Remember, you only need to follow these instructions AFTER you have been awarded a Direct PLUS Loan.
-Step-by-step instructions are posted at:
+Step-by-step instructions are included on page 16 of the Financial Aid Award Guide or by visiting our Loan information page.

 If you are applying for an Alternative/Private Loan be sure to follow any instructions given by your lender for that loan.
 Learn more.